GenesisFR/DS1TroubleshootingGuide/README.md

 Method 3:

-1. Follow the steps described in the "Requested display mode is unsupported" section.
+1. Follow the steps described in [Requested display mode is unsupported](#requested-display-mode-is-unsupported).
 2. Run "\<path-to-game\>\DSVideoConfig.exe" and select your custom resolution.
 3. Copy "\<path-to-game\>\DungeonSiege.ini" to \<path-to-docs\> (or \<path-to-docs-LOA\> for LOA).

 I found out it's better to specify the resolution in launch parameters (method 1) compared to the configuration file (method 2 and 3) because it will prevent the game from changing it back to the default resolutions while navigating the options menu.

-Note: for resolutions higher than 1080p, check the "Run the game above 1080p" section.
+Note: for resolutions higher than 1080p, check [Run the game above 1080p](#run-the-game-above-1080p).

 # Issues fixed